-Continue reading How to Optimise Your Site for Google’s Mobile First Changes
+Continue reading How to Optimize Your Site for Google’s Mobile-First Changes →

 Chances are, if you’re reading this, you know enough about image compression to know it’s worth researching, but not enough to answer the big question every beginner has: what’s the difference between lossy and lossless compression of images?
 Well, to put your mind at ease, here’s the short answer: